yokalona/livadator/README.md

 * **required?** is not actually required, is singular and should be boolean.
 * **multiple?** is not actually multiple, is not required and should be boolean.
-* **validators** is either multiple or singular, is required and should be either a valid schema or just not nil.
+* **validators** are either multiple or singular, is required and should be either a valid schema or just not nil.

 ## Output
-A map of all failed keys and a index of failed validators.
+A map of all failed keys and an index of failed validators.

 #### For singular value
 ```clojure